OfficeDev/office-js-docs-pr/docs/excel/custom-functions-data-types-concepts.md

 ## Enable data types for custom functions

-To use this feature, you need to manually update your JSON metadata.
-For more temporary testing, you can customize your Script Lab settings instead of manually updating JSON metadata.
-The following sections outline these steps in more detail.

-### Manually update JSON metadata

 Custom functions projects include a JSON metadata file.
 This JSON metadata file differs from the JSON schema used by data types APIs.
 To use the data types integration with custom functions, the custom functions JSON metadata file must be manually updated to include the property `allowCustomDataForDataTypeAny`.
 Set this property to `true`.

-For a full description of the manual JSON creation process, see [Manually create JSON metadata for custom functions](custom-functions-json.md).
+For a full description of the manual JSON metadata creation process, see [Manually create JSON metadata for custom functions](custom-functions-json.md).
 See [allowCustomDataForDataTypeAny](custom-functions-json.md#allowcustomdatafordatatypeany) for additional details about this property.

 ## Output a formatted number value